adur1990/Pass-for-macOS/README.md

 ### Limitations
 * OTP is not supported.
-* Pass for macOS requires macOS Mojave (10.14.4), Catalina (10.15) and Big Sur (11.0) with Safari 12 and 13 and 14.
-Pass for macOS versions 0.9 or earlier also work on macOS 10.12 and 10.13.
-See the installation instructions below for more information.
+* Pass for macOS requires macOS Mojave 10.14.4, Catalina 10.15 and Big Sur 11 with Safari 12 and 13 and 14.
+If you use an older macOS Verison please see [Pass for macOS Legacy](https://github.com/adur1990/Pass-for-macOS-Legacy).

 ## Table of Contents
 * [Requirements](#requirements)